chiiaik/serverless-lambda-event-helper/README.md

 # Project Title

-Wrapper to map HTTP trigger events.
+Wrapper to map HTTP trigger events from AWS and Azure.

 ## Getting Started